molloy-lab/TREE-QMC/README.md

 Output Options:
 [(-o|--output) <output file>]
-        File for writing output species tree (default: stdout) [(--support)]
+        File for writing output species tree (default: stdout) [(--override)]
+        Override output file if it already exists [(--support)]
         Compute quartet support for output species tree [(--writetable) <table file>]
         Write branch and quartet support information to CSV [(--char2tree)]
         Write character matrix as trees (newick strings) to output and exit

+TOB-QMC Options:
+[(--blob)]
+        Compute the tree of blob directed from the input gene trees [(--store_pvalue)]
+        Only compute the MQSST and store p-values for all branches in the output newick string [(--3f1a)]
+        Perform 3-fix-1-alter algorithm for computing p-values of each branch [(--iter_limit_blob) <integer>]
+        Maximum number of iterations for hill climbing heurstic for computing p-values of each branch; if set to 0 exhaustive search will be performed
+[(--load_pvalue)]
+        Load p-values for all branches from the input MQSST [(--alpha <float number>)]
+        Hypothesis testing hyperparameter alpha parameter for Tob-QMC [(--beta <float number>)]
+        Hypothesis testing hyperparameter beta parameter for Tob-QMC

 Algorithm Options:
 [(--hybrid)]